MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-manual-deploy-cedualwrite.md

 4. Confirm the deployment region and then enable the field, **Create a database for this environment**.
 6. Confirm the language and then confirm that the currency matches the currency for your Dynamics 365 Finance and Operations apps.
 8. Enable **Dynamics 365 apps** and verify that the **Automatically deploy these apps** field is set to **None**.
-10. Add a security group if required, and then wait for the environment to complete it's provision.
+9. Add a security group if required, Press **Save** to begin creating the environment.
-11. Press **Save** to begin creating the environment.
+10. Wait for the environment to complete it's deployment and reach **Ready** state.

 ## <a name="prerequisites">Add dual-write prerequisites to the environment</a>